Dark Matter Induced Nucleon Decay Through the Neutron Portal: Induced Nucleon Decay

 where $\{ \alpha, \beta, \gamma \}$ denote colour indices that will henceforth be suppressed.
 The two new dark sector particles are a complex scalar, $\Phi$, and a Dirac fermion, $\Psi$.
 The interaction strength between the visible and dark sectors is parameterised by the scale $\Lambda$.
 There is a second dim-7 neutron portal operator, obtained with the replacement $\Psi_R \to \Psi_L^\dagger$.
 Both operators have identical IND signatures and our analysis is applicable to either operator.
 We remain agnostic to the UV completion of the operator and separately consider the cases where either $\Phi$ or $\Psi$ constitute all of the the DM.

 The operator in Eq.~\eqref{Eq:Neutron_Port_Op} allows interactions of the form

 where $N$ is a nucleon.
+A representative Feynman diagram for these processes is shown in Fig.~\ref{Fig:IND_diagram}.
 These processes are known as induced nucleon decays as they can mimic the experimental signature of the nucleon decay $N \rightarrow \pi \nu$.
 We refer to the IND processes in Eq.~\eqref{Eq:Phi_IND} and Eq.~\eqref{Eq:Psi_IND} as nucleon-$\Phi$ and nucleon-$\Psi$ IND, respectively.
 In this work, we only consider the operator containing first generation quark fields; operators with second and third generation quarks can lead to IND processes with different final states, such as $N + \Phi \rightarrow \bar{\Psi} + K$~\cite{Davoudiasl:2011fj}.

 For the IND processes to be kinematically permitted, the dark sector particles must satisfy certain mass requirements.
 The nucleon-$\Phi$ IND process, for example, requires $m_N + m_{\Phi} > m_{\Psi} + m_{\pi}$.
 Additionally, to ensure that the DM is stable, the decay channel $\Phi \rightarrow \bar{\Psi} n \rightarrow \bar{\Psi}p\bar{\nu}_e e^-$ must be kinematically forbidden, which requires $m_{\Phi} < m_{\Psi} + m_p +m_e$.
 Analogous mass constraints apply for the nucleon-$\Psi$ process, where $\Psi$ is the DM.
 Putting the pieces together, the mass requirements for the nucleon-$\Phi$ IND process are